-Main sign shall be no larger than 8 square feet and may be double sided, posts not included.
-There shall be no neon or flashing signage.

-Nameplate sign of 100 square inches to be mounted on building.

-Signs located on the property and intended to regulate or guide activities within the property even though such signs may be incidentally visible from outside the property are exempt from the sign permit.
+- 4.8.5a For each bed and breakfast the main signage shall be no larger than 8 square feet and may be double sided, posts not included. - 4.8.5b There shall be no neon or flashing signage. - 4.8.5c A nameplate sign of 100 square inches to be mounted on the building. - 4.8.5d Signs located on the property and intended to regulate or guide activities within the property, even though such signs may be incidentally visible from outside the property, are exempt from the sign permit.
 They shall not exceed six [6] square feet in size.
 [Amended March 13, 2018]